-Steven needs some help.
-He is in a state of denial about his drinking problem and there are a host of signs and symptoms of his alcohol dependence.
+Steven needed some help.
+He was in a state of denial about his drinking problem and there are a host of signs and symptoms of his alcohol dependence.
 Signs that his life is moving out of control could include:

 - An inability to stop drinking

 - An inability to see how drinking creates personal conflict

 - Spending so much money on alcohol that he is putting himself in a financially difficult position

 - Allowing his drinking, and his behaviour while drinking to, to jeopardise existing relationships and potential future relationships

 - A lack of understanding on Steven’s part so he doesn’t see the connection between his poor decisions and bad situations.

 - Not understanding why people around him are worried about him.

 People were worried about him but Steven continues to drink excessively on an almost daily basis.
 He still argues that he doesn’t have a problem.
 That means he doesn’t need to seek help.
 He is wrong. he needs to have an alcohol detox first.